 - January 12th – 24th – Surprisingly I bought nothing but food over this time.
 I did get a free t-shirt from my brother…so that is 2 free t-shirts this month.

 - January 25th – I purchased a microphone for an upcoming podcast I will be doing.
 This was a replacement to a fire item I lost, but a purchase none the less.
 I also ended up buying a hanger for a picture frame and ant baits.
 Yup, our home is infested with ants.
 Finally, a yoga mat.
 I am getting my groove back.
 I started yoga (something new for me, but hopefully that will get me in shape).
 So that one I consider a fail, but at least it was for my health.

 - January 26th – A yoga mat.
 I started yoga this past week.
 It is a 6 AM class and I figure it will allow me to exercise and still maintain my time for my son.
 I would rather be doing kung fu, but those classes are from 5:30 to 6:30 PM, prime kid time.
 Let’s hope it sticks.

 - The rest of the month – Nothing.
 I spent 2 days looking for a blue suit as I no longer own one.
-I am going on a business meeting to DC in 2 weeks and realized I should have one.
+I am going to a business meeting to DC in 2 weeks and realized I should have one.
 After looking for 2 days, I found nothing of quality and so abandoned the idea for now.
-Instead I will be wearing dress pants, a shirt, tie, and sweater for my meeting.
-I think it will be professional enough…I will buy a suit soon but would rather get a high quality one then just the first thing I see on the rack.
+Instead, I will be wearing dress pants, a shirt, tie, and sweater for my meeting.
+I think it will be professional enough…I will buy a suit soon but would rather get a high-quality one than just the first thing I see on the rack.